Openmacro/openmacro/README.md

 ```
 You can find examples [here](https://github.com/Openmacro/openmacro/tree/main/openmacro/extensions).

+> [!TIP]
-> Note, classname should not be camelcase, but titlecase instead.
+> classname should not be camelcase, but titlecase instead.

+> [!NOTE]
-> Note, creating a type-safe kwargs typeddict is optional but recommended.
+> creating a type-safe kwargs typeddict is optional but recommended.

 If extesions does not contain a kwarg class, use:
 ```python
 from openmacro.utils import Kwargs
 ```

 Upload your code to `pypi` for public redistribution using `twine` and `poetry`.
-To add it to `openmacro.extensions` for profiles and `openmacro.apps` for the AI to use, run:
+To add it to `openmacro.extensions` for profiles for the AI to use, run:

 ```shell
 omi install <module_name>